Top Gear (2002 TV series): 2019–2023: Further reshuffle, Flintoff's accident and hiatus

 On 31 May 2018, LeBlanc announced he would be leaving the show after the twenty-sixth series in 2019.
 Andrew Flintoff and Paddy McGuinness were announced on 22 October 2018 to be replacing LeBlanc and joining Harris for the twenty-seventh series.
 As a part of the reshuffle Rory Reid was announced to be stepping down as a main host to present Extra Gear and make occasional appearances on the main show; however, Extra Gear was not renewed for any further series and so Reid moved to ITV4 to present Speed Freaks.
 The new presenting line-up received a positive reception compared to the mixed reviews of the previous few series.

 During the broadcast of the twenty-eighth series in early 2020, it was announced that, from the twenty-ninth series, the show would move channels to BBC One following the positive reception of the new presenting lineup.
 The twenty-ninth series itself, which was broadcast in late 2020, also saw some changes as a result of filming and broadcast during the COVID-19 pandemic, including the show moving out of the studio and onto the runway, in a 'drive-in festival' style, to enable the audience members to remain physically distanced, and the dropping of the Star in a ...
 Car segment to maintain social distancing.
 Further changes were made to the thirtieth series, broadcast in early 2021, due to restrictions as a result of the COVID-19 pandemic: studio segments were recorded during a two-night shoot outside Television Centre, London, instead of the previous location at Dunsfold Aerodrome, with no full audience, and all of the films in the series were recorded in the UK.
 The new outdoor studio at Television Centre was retained for the thirty-first series, which was broadcast later that year.

 The revamped show fronted by the new trio helped Top Gear increase viewership to numbers not seen since the departure of Clarkson, Hammond and May.
 The twenty-seventh series has also been one of the most popular shows for British 16 to 34 year olds.

-On 4 August 2021, it was announced that production of the show would transfer to BBC Studios Bristol from the thirty-third series onwards; however, Dunsfold Aerodrome will still be used for filming.
+On 4 August 2021, it was announced that production of the show would transfer to BBC Studios Bristol for the thirty-third series; however, Dunsfold Aerodrome would still be used for filming.

-On 13 December 2022, whilst filming at Dunsfold Park Aerodome for the planned 34th series, Flintoff was involved in a second accident and had to be airlifted to hospital.
+On 13 December 2022, whilst filming at Dunsfold Park Aerodome for the planned 34th series, Flintoff was involved in an accident and had to be airlifted to hospital.
 In January 2023 The Mirror reported Flintoff chose to put his TV career on hold to allow himself time to recover from the crash.
 In March 2023 the BBC announced that series 34 production had been suspended to enable a thorough health and safety investigation into the accident.
 In November 2023, the BBC announced that Top Gear would not return on TV for the "foreseeable future" following Flintoff's accident, though the statement left open the possibility of the show resuming production in the future.